daptin/daptin/docs_markdown/docs/setting-up/data_modeling.md

     IsIndexed: true
 ```

 A very simple table with just a name column.
-Now we can tell daptin about the relation between todos and projects
+Now we can define the relation between `todo`s and `project`s

 ```yaml
 Relations: